 What if my opponent keeps moving its monster away from my monster while not doing anything else and therefore is stalling the game?

-Tell your opponent that this is rude and that dodging the same monster twice in a row isn’t allowed.
-We got your back ;-)
+Dodging the same monster twice in a row isn’t allowed.

 Using a card's effect.